You are listening to the Sean Hannity Radio Show Podcast.

 He weighed in on that case as well.

-Again, high profile racial case in America before any evidence was presented.
+Again, high-profile racial case in America before any evidence was presented.

-Black eye witnesses that said they saw Michael Brown fight for an officer's gun.
+And it was black eyewitnesses in Ferguson, Missouri, black eyewitnesses that said they saw Michael Brown fight for an officer's gun.

-That's where the first shot went off inside the police car, and then charge repeatedly at the officer who tried to stop shooting again and again.
+and then charge repeatedly at the officer who tried to stop shooting again and again.

 And that's why Darren Wilson was not indicted in that case.

-Same thing in with Freddie Gray in Baltimore.
+Same thing with Freddie Gray in Baltimore.

-You see, people's expectations Are brought to a high the expectation there's going to be guilty verdicts.
+The expectation there's going to be guilty verdicts.

 No cops have been found guilty there.

-Here to sort through all of this, our friend uh the Reverend C. L. Bryant, creator of the film Runaway Slave, he's a host of the C. O. Bryant Show, and he only invited me on like one time because he doesn't really like me.
+Here, to sort through all of this, our friend, the Reverend C.L.
+Bryant, creator of the film Runaway Slave, he's a host of the C.L.
+Bryant show, and he only invited me on like one time because he doesn't really like me.

-The Reverend Charles Christian Adams, presiding pastor at Hartford Memorial Baptist Church in Detroit.
+The Reverend Charles Christian Adams, presiding pastor at Hartford Memorial Baptist Church in Detroit, welcome both of you.

-Now, Reverend C. L, you uh you also have uh a background in history, weren't you in charge of the NAACP where you live?
+Now, Reverend C.L., you also have a background in history, weren't you in charge of the NAACP where you live?

-So I've seen both sides of this street, and there has been an evolution from the late eighties to this point in time that has led the black community to the point that you're talking about uh today,
+And there has been an evolution from the late 80s to this point in time that has led the black community to the point that you're talking about today.

-No white people, no one other than black folks can in fact solve the problem that is systemic within the black culture in America.
+No white people, no one other than black folks can, in fact, solve the problem that is systemic within the black culture in America.

 We are doing so much of this to ourselves by disintegrating our own families and blaming it on outside sources.

-It is a black problem and it has to be fixed by black people.
+It is a black problem, and it has to be fixed by black people.

-Well, I think w all good people can work together, C. L. I mean, I'd do anything to help you in any community because I believe we're all children of God, although you're a better Christian than I am, I have no doubt.
+I mean, I'd do anything to help you in any community because I believe we're all children of God, although you're a better Christian than I am, I have no doubt.

 But let me ask you this, Reverend Charles Christian Adams.